Arkadiy-Garber/SprayNPray/README.md

     bash setup.sh
     conda activate sprayandpray

 Please also place spray-and-pray.py into the PATH variable: e.g. ~/bin/SprayNPray.
-You can update the PATH variable in a file called .bash_profile or .profile in your home directory.
+You can update the PATH variable in a file called '.bash_profile' or '.profile' in your home directory.

 Do not worry about the dependencies after conda installation.
 Just enter `conda deactivate` when finished using the program.